Tabarak Husain

-Tabarak Husain (April 6, 1924 – April 29, 2018) was a former Bangladeshi career diplomat.
-He was foreign secretary of Bangladesh from 1975 to 1978.
+Tabarak Husain (6 April 1924 – 29 April 2018) was a Bangladeshi career diplomat.
+He was a foreign secretary of Bangladesh from 1975 to 1978.
 He also held the position of chairman of Sadharan Bima Corporation and Grameen Bank.

 Early life and education

 Husain completed his undergraduate degree and post graduation in Economics from University of Dhaka in 1942.
 He then obtained his postgraduate degree in International Relations from London School of Economics, United Kingdom in 1949.

 Personal life

 Husain married Uzra Husain (d.
 2011), daughter of Justice Amin Ahmed.
 Several of Uzra's sisters were married to Pakistani foreign service officers.
 They had three sons Riaz Husain, Jamil Husain and Taher Husain.

 Career

 Pakistan period

 Husain joined the Pakistan Foreign Service as a member of the first regular batch in 1949.
 He served in different positions in the Pakistan diplomatic missions in India, The Netherlands, United Kingdom and Thailand.
 He was acting high commissioner of Pakistan in New Delhi from 1961 to 1964.
 In 1968, he was appointed as director general in the Pakistan Ministry of Foreign Affairs with Ambassadorial rank.
 He was appointed as ambassador to Algeria in 1971 but due to Independence movement of Bangladesh, he was detained in Karachi, Pakistan.
 He accompanied Zulfikar Ali Bhutto on a state delegation to Peking (present Beijing) in November 1971.